darlanalves/blog/creating-a-cloud-on-digital-ocean.md

 ...
 ```

-Now only ssh access with your keys is allow.
-Make sure you don't lose them 😅
+Now only ssh access with your keys is allowed.
+Make sure you don't lose your keys 😅

 > Read more about [security-related changes](https://www.cyberciti.biz/faq/how-to-disable-ssh-password-login-on-linux/)